CIDPUSA.org Autoimmune diseases

 Texas man finds diagnosis for rare autoimmune disorder at

-JACKSON --When he was a long-haul truck driver, Roger Hollenbaugh of Bandera, Texas, used to pass a field of "fainting goats.”
+JACKSON --When he was a long-haul truck driver, Roger Hollenbaugh of Bandera, Texas, used to pass a field of "fainting goats."

-horn and laughing as the goats swooned in unison.
+t resist honking his horn and laughing as the goats swooned in unison.

 Now he wonders if he might be paying some dues for that delivery.